 A common scenario where privileged accounts can be at risk is when end users change job functions or leave the company.
-Many enterprises have orphaned accounts — those accounts of former employees that persist, sometimes even years after they have left the organization.
-These orphaned accounts can fly under the radar and are a prime target for threat actors since the accounts may possess high levels of privilege and may go unmonitored.
+Many enterprises have orphaned accounts — those accounts of former employees persist, sometimes even years after they have left the organization.
+These orphaned accounts can fly under the radar and are a prime target for threat actors since the accounts may possess elevated levels of privilege and may go unmonitored.
 To close such glaring security gaps, enterprises should quickly identify the privileged accounts, and limit or restrict the access of non-privileged identities across the environment.
-If SCIM automatically provisioned non-privileged accounts to top security clearance systems, sensitive information could easily fall into the hands of the users who should not have it
+If SCIM automatically provisioned non-privileged accounts to top security clearance systems, sensitive information could easily fall into the hands of the users who should not have it.

 How does Privileged Access Management (PAM) relate to SCIM?

-The management of privileged access and identities, called privileged access management (PAM), is arguably the most important identity governance domain, since privileged access can fast-track a threat actor’s route to sensitive data and resources.
+The management of privileged access and identities, called privileged access management (PAM), is the most important identity governance domain since privileged access can fast-track a threat actor’s route to sensitive data and resources.
 PAM itself is comprised of four solution areas: Privileged Password Management, Secure Remote Access, Endpoint Privilege Management, and Cloud Privilege Protection.
 Some organizations, such as BeyondTrust, provide a complete, integrated suite of PAM solutions.

 BeyondTrust’s Password Safe, which is a Privileged Password Management solution, discovers, manages, audits, and monitors privileged accounts of all types.
 In many cases, these privileged accounts must be accessed by authorized individuals or groups.